e40/e40.github.io/2025-02-09-kidney-stone-manual.md

  * There are explicit descriptions of uncomfortable and/or icky things here.
 Be warned.

+**NOTE**: on Feb 13, 2025 I got the news that the kidney stone composition was calcium oxalate dihydrate.

 ## What it is

 Crystals can form in your kidneys, for reasons, and when they get big